haoheliu/diffres-python/README.md

 # Learning differetiable temporal resolution

-This paper proposes DiffRes, which enables differentiable temporal resolution learning on audio spectrogram (as opposed to common fixed hop size approaches) to improve the performance of audio classification models.
+This work introduces DiffRes, which enables differentiable temporal resolution learning on audio spectrogram (as opposed to common fixed hop size approaches) to improve the performance of audio classification models.

 DiffRes-based method can achieve the same or better classification accuracy with 25%-75% fewer temporal dimensions on the feature level.